Free tool

 - you want Money Conversations based on the real balance and history

-For repeated household or relationship-specific balances, see the Roommate Expense Tracker, Expense Tracker for Couples, or Family Reimbursement Tracker.
+For one monthly household settle-up, calculate the amount with the Roommate Bill Split Calculator first.
+For repeated household balances, see the Roommate Expense Tracker, Expense Tracker for Couples, or Family Reimbursement Tracker.

 Frequently asked questions